-conquerors, for an hour or more, as their incli-nation may be.
-This abuse, however, consists merely in words; which words are spoken, or rather sung, by the head of the party, all the rest joining in by way of chorus."
-In reference to an aged man, who discovered much concern for the safety of his soul, though ig-norant of many things important to be known, Mr. Trimnell, of Badaganme, offers some judicious remarks on the allowance to be made for the un-variable ignorance of edult heathen. ("In this avoidable ignorance of adult heathen.
+In reference to an aged man, who discovered much concern for the safety of his soul, though ignorant of many things important to be known.
+Mr. Trimnell, of Badagamme, offers some judicious remarks on the allowance to be made for the unavoidable ignorance of adult heathen.
 "In this country we cannot expect in any, especially in those who have become old before they begin to think or to have any feeling of their sin and danger, that knowledge which we should expect to find in every adult applying for baptism in a christian country.
-Here the people have not only much to learn, which almost every one in a christian land learns, I might say, imperceptibly, from his in-fancy; but they have also a vast system of error to throw off, which, from their having been brought up in it, appears perfectly natural to them, and has a strong root in them.
-We, though accustomed to think and reflect, and search after knowledge, find it very difficult to form very correct ideas of budhism, and of the various superstitions practised by the natives.
-I should much doubt if there is a avoidable ignorance of adult heathen.
-"In this
+Here the people have not only much to learn, which almost every one in a christian land learns, I might say, imperceptibly, from his infancy; but they have also a vast system of error to throw off, which, from their having been brought up in it, appears perfectly natural to them, and has a strong root in them.
+We, though accustomed to think and reflect, and search after knowledge, find it very difficult to form very correct ideas of budhism, and of the various superstitions practised by the natives, I should much doubt if there is a